Aug 24, 2021

 Mandatory Vaccination and Your Workplace

-With the distribution of the COVID-19 vaccine well underway, many Canadian employers are thinking about introducing vaccination policies into their workplace… raising the question “Are mandatory vaccination policies even legal?”
+With return-to-work on the horizon, many Canadian employers are considering vaccination policies for their workplace… raising the question “Are mandatory vaccination policies even legal?”

 There is currently no federal or provincial legislation in Canada requiring mandatory COVID-19 vaccination for all employees, nor is any such legislation expected.